 Now assume for this paragraph that $l \geq 3$.
 Many authors have considered the more general equation where b>0 and the greatest prime factor of b does not exceed k.
-Saradha [22] proved that (2) has no solution with $k\geq 4$.
-Győry [11] studied the cases k=2,3, he determined all solutions.
-Győry, Hajdu and Saradha [12] proved that the product of four or five consecutive terms of an arithmetical progression of integers cannot be a perfect power, provided that the initial term is coprime to the difference.
-Hajdu, Tengely and Tijdeman [13] proved that the product of k coprime integers in arithmetic progression cannot be a cube when 2 < k < 39.
-Győry, Hajdu and Pintér proved that for any positive integers x, d and k with $\gcd(x,d)=1$ and 3 < k < 35, the product $x(x+d)\cdots(x+(k-1)d)$ cannot be a perfect power.
+Saradha [29] proved that (2) has no solution with $k\geq 4$.
+Győry [16] studied the cases k=2,3, he determined all integral solutions.
+Győry, Hajdu and Saradha [18] proved that the product of four or five consecutive terms of an arithmetical progression of integers cannot be a perfect power, provided that the initial term is coprime to the difference.
+Hajdu, Tengely and Tijdeman [20] proved that the product of k coprime integers in arithmetic progression cannot be a cube when 2 < k < 39.
+Hajdu and Kovács [19] proved that the product of k consecutive terms of a primitive arithmetic progression is never a fifth power when $3 \le k \le 54$.
+Győry, Hajdu and Pintér [17] proved that for any positive integers k0 and k1 with k2 and k3 and k4 with k3 and k4 with k4 and k5 and k5 and k5 are product k5 and k6 and k6 and k7 and k8 are perfect power.